mwvgroup/Pitt-Google-Broker/docs/source/run-a-broker-instance/initial-setup.md

 ```

 2. __Install Python libraries__ for [GCP services](https://cloud.google.com/python/docs/reference) and other tools such as Pandas, Astropy, etc. as needed.
-You can install packages individually, or use the [`requirements.txt`](../../../requirements.txt) file.
+You can install packages individually, or use the requirements.txt file at the top level of the repo.
 The following code creates a new [Conda](https://www.anaconda.com/) environment and installs the requirements.
-(I, Troy, suggest we have people install the `pgb-utils` package instead, but its requirements are currently optimized for Colab and need to be reconfigured.)

 ```bash
 # create a Conda environment (optional)